cchndl/secop-site/source/spec1-0/descriptive.rst

     .. admonition:: Remark

-        the accessible-property ``group`` is used for grouping of accessibles within a module, the module-property ``group`` is used for grouping of modules within a node.
+        The accessible-property ``group`` is used for grouping of accessibles within a module, the module-property ``group`` is used for grouping of modules within a node.

 ``"visibility"``